CodexLink/discord-activity-badge/README.md

 ## Credits

-Here contains a list of resources that I have used in any forms that contributed to the development of this repository.
+Here contains a list of resources that I have used in any form that contributed to the development of this repository.

 ### Used Libraries and Technologies